 As snacks or as meal replacements, nutrition bars can comprise part of nutritious menu planning.
 Read labels to weed out high-calorie, nutritionally empty candidates in favor of those rich in protein and fiber.
 Rodriquez warns against bars that are high in sugar.
 “High fructose corn syrup and other sweeteners can hide in ingredient lists,” she says.
 “So make sure to read labels carefully before purchasing.”

 Healthy tip: Beware!
 Some bars are very high in calories.
 Jenny Craig’s nutrition bars are excellent options to support weight loss and include a great balance of macronutrients.
-Our Nutty Chocolatey Caramel Bar is a fan favorite.
+Our Recharge Bar is a fan favorite.

 6. Canned fish

 Talk about a nutritional long-lasting jackpot!
-Canned fish such as tuna and salmon are on the must-have list when stocking up on non-perishable food items.
+Canned fish such as tuna and salmon are on the must-have list when stocking up on foods that don't spoil anytime fast.
 Canned tuna is low in fat, high in protein and provides essential nutrients such as vitamin D.5 Paired with whole-grain pasta or brown rice or seasoned and tucked into a lettuce wrap, canned fish lends satiety, flavor and variety to your healthy, from-the-pantry menus.